 The enumerated population of New York City’s was 8,804,190 as of April 1, 2020, a record high population.
 This is an increase of 629,057 people since the 2010 Census.
 The city is characterized by the constant ebb and flow of people that results in a unique level of population “churn” and diversity.

-To understand our city’s population, Department of City Planning (DCP) demographers and geographers compile, analyze and disseminate data, inclusive of the U.S. Census Bureau’s decennial census and its annual American Community Survey (ACS).
+To understand the city’s population, our demographers and geographers compile, analyze, and disseminate data, inclusive of the U.S. Census Bureau’s decennial census and its annual American Community Survey.